548 California Ave, Reno, NV Ph 775-324-7979 email: firstname.lastname@example.org

 Court Demeanor and Preparedness

 Be punctual.
-Be well Prepared in all aspects.
+Be well prepared in all aspects.
 Have a good strategy and plan.
-Hold your head high, your voice confident and have the excellent posture of a winner.
+Hold your head high, your voice confident, and have the excellent posture of a winner.
 Dress appropriately; prepare and control your client.

 Try to properly screen would-be Clients so you can mostly represent good Clients with good cases.
 Don’t lie to the Court or exaggerate or let your Client do so.
 Don’t ask for Court continuances except as necessary.
 Never lie to get a Court date extended.

 “Meet the Team” Bios should be interesting, promote what we do and be a little personal without encouraging stalkers.
 It is ideal when Bios can be a determining factor in whether someone needing help hires us or another firm.
-In your own Bio if you can promote the firm by saying what you like about it from the below list or from your own experience and tell why you love living in Reno to show your long term commitment to the Firm and to the area, readers will be impressed.
+In your own Bio, if you can promote the firm by saying what you like about it from the below list or from your own experience and tell why you love living in Reno to show your long-term commitment to the Firm and to the area, readers will be impressed.
 If you are from Nevada, stating where you went to High School can help connect to local Clients.
 Stating your passions about a hobby, worthy cause or career is always good.

 This Law Office carries many kinds of insurance: Malpractice (O & E); Building; Business Liability; Workers Comp; Auto; Health (Hospital, Doctor, Prescription, Contraceptives); Dental and Vision.
-Individuals generally may change plans at end of contract period or when they have a life event change such as:
+Individuals generally may change plans at end of the contract period or when they have a life event change such as:

 1. Change in legal marital status – marriage, divorce, legal separation, annulment, or death of a spouse